Hinaser/PasswordManager/README.md

 # PasswordManager
 This project creates password management tool for Windows platform.
-The tool enables you to pickup id/password easily.
+The tool enables you to pickup id/password easily and store private data with security.

 # Pre-Requisition
-You can run this app on .NET Framework 3.5 or higher on Windows platform.
+.NET Framework 3.5 or higher on Windows platform.
 (.NET Framework 3.5 is installed Windows7 by default)

 # Feature